Death of Rashan Charles

-Rashan Charles, a 20-year-old British man, died on 22 July 2017 following contact with an officer from the Metropolitan Police in Dalston, England.
+Rashan Jermaine Charles, a 20-year-old British man, died on 22 July 2017 following contact with an officer from the Metropolitan Police in Dalston, England.
 Charles died after swallowing and choking on a package containing caffeine and Paracetamol, after being chased and restrained by a police officer.

 This was the second death in little more than a month of a young black man in London following police contact, after the death of Edson Da Costa.
 The footage of Charles being restrained was shared on social media As with Da Costa's death, it led to multiple protests.
 An inquest in June 2018 concluded that Charles had died as a result of the object obstructing his airway, and that the officers were not responsible.

 Background

 The Metropolitan Police said the incident took place after a vehicle stop in Kingsland Road, Dalston at 1:45 am on Saturday, 22 July 2017.
 Charles fled the vehicle and was pursued by police into a shop, where he placed an object into his mouth and resisted arrest.

 The officer, who wore a body camera, threw Charles to the ground, held him down by the neck, and tried to reach inside his mouth.
 A member of the public helped him restrain Charles.
 Charles subsequently "became ill", was given emergency treatment at the scene, and was taken by ambulance to Royal London Hospital, where he died later that morning.
 The object Charles tried to swallow was reportedly recovered at the scene.